rfabbri/pd-macambira/externals/loaders/tclpd/README.txt

  =====================

 Pd is split into two processes: pd (the core) and pd-gui.
-A simple pd external just runs in the core.
-A simple Tcl externals still runs in the core, because tclpd creates a Tcl interpreter for that.
+A pd external executes in the core.
+The same applies for a Tcl external loaded by tclpd, because tclpd creates a Tcl interpreter for that, running in the same process as pd.

-Instead, pd-gui has its own Tcl interpreter.
-In order to to GUI things (i.e. draw on the canvas, or react to mouse events), the core process needs to communicate with the pd-gui process (generally sending Tk commands, or calling procedures defined in the pd-gui interp.
-This is done with the sys_gui() function, if using the plain API.

-Also pdlib.tcl provide means to simplify this task, with the guiproc function, which defines procedures directly into the pd-gui interpreter.

-As a counterexample, I'd like to cite tot/toxy/widget externals, which you may be familiar with.
-Such externals run in the pd-gui process.
-That was fine for writing simple gui externals, that don't need to react to any message.
-But, for instance, you cannot do a metronome or anything which is timing accurate, or heavy IO, as that is not the purpose of the gui process.
-Tclpd instead, by running in the core process, allows that.
+On the gui side (pd-gui) there is another Tcl interpreter living in a separate process, which communicates with pd using a network socket.
+Communication happens in one way (pd to gui) with the sys_gui function, and in the other way using ::pdsend. (needs to set up a receiver using pdbind, check the examples).

  Data conversion between Tcl <=> Pd
  ==================================

+In pd objects communicate using messages, and messages are made up of atoms.
-In pd exists 'atoms'.
-An atom is a float, a symbol, a list item, and such.
+An atom could be a float, a symbol, a list, and so on.
-Tcl does not have data types.
-In Tcl everything is a string, also numbers and lists.
-Just when something needs to be read as number, then evaluation comes in.
-This leads to loss of information about atom types.
-Imagine a symbol '456' comes into tclpd, you won't know anymore if "456" is a symbol or a float.

-Here a little convention comes in: in tclpd an atom gets converted into a two-item list, where first item is atom type, and second item is its value.
+Tcl usually doesn't make distinction between strings and numbers.
+This means that simply translating a message text into a string could lose information about the atom type (to pd, symbol 456 is different from float 456, but if we just convert it as a string "456" the type information is lost).

+To maintain atom type infrmation, pd atoms are represented in Tcl as two element lists, where the first element indicates the atom type.

 Some examples of this conversion: